armhold/armhold.github.com/source/_posts/2012-08-19-trying-out-octopress.markdown

 ---

 I'm experimenting with Octopress as a potential Wordpress replacement.
-I've grown tired of trying to properly format code with the Wordpress editor.
+I've grown tired of trying to properly format code with the Wordpress editor, so I've moved my blog from Wordpress (which originally started out on blogger) to Jekyll + Octopress, hosted on Github.

-So here's some code:
+Let's see how code formats under Octopress:

 ``` ruby print_tree
   def print_tree(node, indent)